openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/integrate-openvino-with-your-application/python-api-exclusives.rst

 Release of GIL
 ++++++++++++++++++++

 Some functions in Python API release the Global Lock Interpreter (GIL) while running work-intensive code.
 This can help you achieve more parallelism in your application, using Python threads.
-For more information about GIL, refer to the Python documentation.
+For more information about GIL, refer to the Python ../../../documentation.

 .. doxygensnippet:: docs/snippets/ov_python_exclusives.py